Specialist Diploma in Seismic Engineering

 9. Can I re-take the diploma if I fail this time?

-Candidates are welcome to make another attempt at the Diploma if they are unsuccessful in the January 2017 examination.
-The Diploma examinations are held twice a year on the same date as the Institution’s Chartered and Associate Membership examinations.
-The next exam will take place on Friday 7 July 2017.
+Candidates are welcome to make another attempt at the Diploma if they are unsuccessful.
+The Diploma examinations are held once a year on the same date as the Institution’s Chartered Membership examination.

 These are areas of structural engineering where there is often a demand for validation of skills, and where the chartered exam does not provide a specialist certification.
 The exam has been developed to both meet this need and encourage development of skills in these areas.